atimmeny27/MCP-Server-Research-Tool/README.md

 9. Once it's done, you can scroll through in the terminal, or search for "whatever-your-search-was.md" in finder, this will pull up the notes as well as sources used.
 This outputs into markdown, so its best to open the notes in a markdown friendly editor (like obsidian)

 10. Enter your topic, and wait up to 2 minutes for the LLM to research using primary sources, podcasts, pdfs, textbooks, and academic materials.
+This is being forwarded to Claude, so spelling errors or niche topics may still cause confusion.

 9. If you see "🔐 Using key: sk-or-v1-2 ...", it means it's currently researching, even if it says "❌ Could not retrieve video."